v0idv0id/MPVideoCube/README.md

   * ``` ./rundemo-youtube.sh ```  (This only works if youtube-dl is installed and working!)
   * ``` ./mpvideocube myvideofile.mp4 ``` (try with your own video files)

-If the spinning cubes stay blackbut you here the audio then the rendering of the video is broken.
+If the spinning cubes stay black but you here the audio then the rendering of the video is broken.
 This can be due to the codec of the video and/or the limitations of the HW-accel.
 Check the output in the console.

+### If compile fails but you want to know how it looks like

+If you want to know how the result looks like but you have problems to compile the program then take a look at the **assets/how-it-looks-like.mkv** video.
+This is is a screen capture of the program running.

 ## References
 * The main OpenGL concept is based on the examples from https://www.learnopengl.com